Public Speaking – Overcoming Nervousness

 What many people do, and it is something that can be destructive if you allow it to be, is anticipate being nervous.
 The more you think “Oh, the nerves are going to get to me”, the more they will.
 Accept that nerves are a part of public speaking and channel those nerves into making your speech come alive.

-Anyone who claims not to have been nervous the first time they spoke in public is almost certainly lying.
+Anyone who claims not to have been nervous the first time they spoken in public is almost certainly lying.
 It is something that is very hard to pre-imagine accurately and in most cases, the nerves dissipate after the first few minutes.
 Accept that you will be nervous and concentrate on delivering a good presentation.
 You will learn to love those nerves.

 Physical Relaxation Techniques